janetriley/bloom_filter/readme.txt

 notes/bloom_filter_performance_numbers.pdf .

-In reading about Bloom Filters, I've heard 2-3% false positivesis typical and appropriate.
+In reading about Bloom filters, I've heard 2-3% false positivesis typical and appropriate.
 T the biggest determiner of false positives was key length.
 Two hashes at length 6 produced about 5%; length 7 produced .0003%.